 To those of us who were lucky enough to know her, the world is definitely a better place because of her having been in it.
 I miss her so much, and she is in my thoughts always.
 I miss the life I would have had with her and the woman she would have grown into.
 I miss my baby and I want to hold her and kiss her cheek and smell her sweet baby breath.

 She was such a beautiful, sweet baby girl... just a beautiful little soul whose time on earth was far too brief.
 She was so strong and such a fighter.
 She touched the hearts of everyone who knew her.
 We miss her so very much, and we still can't believe that this has all happened.
 It just seems so unreal.
 She was so precious, and I feel honored that she chose me to be her mother... even if it was for such a short time.
-In the short time I had with her, 9 months of pregnancy and the 6 days I held her in my arms, she has affected me and my life more than anyone else ever has or ever will.
-She has changed the way I see myself, my children, and just life in general.
+In the short time I had with her, the 9 months I held her in my womb and the 6 days I held her in my arms, she has affected me and my life more than anyone else ever has or ever will.
+She has changed the way I see myself, my other children, and just life in general.
 She has touched my heart and my life more than I could ever explain here with words.
 We all have our journey to complete.
 This was Vanessa's journey.
 I am grateful and honored that I was a part of it.

 In my dreams, you are alive and well Precious child, precious child In my mind, I see you clear as a bell Precious child, precious child In my soul, there is a hole That can never be filled But in my heart, there is hope 'Cause you are with me still